+4.0 Data

-4.0 Data 4.1 General
+4.1 General

-The data series of consumption, income and credit are quarterly with the sample period beginning from the first quarter in 1997 and ends with the first quarter of 2010.
+The data series of consumption, income and credit are quarterly with the sample period beginning from the first quarter of 1997 and ending with the first quarter of 2010.
 All credit variables are rendered real by using the GDP deflator.